ericnewton/many-lives/README.md

 I wrote a Makefile to make sure I recorded the optimization, debugging and warning options I wanted.
-It's a simple file, though, and one I typed in without a 2nd thought even after long years between C++ projects.
+It's a simple file, though, and one I typed in without a second thought even after long years between C++ projects.

 I finished writing most of my C++ version before I got to the final